Componette

 Pars'Em logo

-Simple lightweight templating engine made for (primarily) JSON, YAML and NEON templates.
+Simple lightweight templating engine made in PHP.

 Features